 Around the Libraries

 Finals season can be overwhelming for anyone.
 You’ve got a lot on your plate, and we’re here to help you succeed.
-Check out some of these library resources and services to help you get through finals season.
-You've got this.
-McKeldin Library Extended Hours for Finals
+We've created this guide with resources and tips from the Libraries and Learning Success at the Teaching and Learning Transformation Center (TLTC), as well as, events from across campus to help you get through finals.
+You've got this.Library Extended Hours for Finals

 Generous Gift from McKeldin-Wayner Family Extends Legacy of McKeldin Library’s Namesake, Expands UMD Libraries’ Information Literacy Outreach

 The University of Maryland Libraries is pleased to announce the generous commitment of the McKeldin and Wayner families to establish the McKeldin-Wayner Family Student Success Fund for the Libraries.This endowed fund will bolster the work done by the Libraries to provide outreach and instruction in information literacy, using strategies that reach all students.